serilog/serilog-sinks-opentelemetry/README.md

 # Serilog.Sinks.OpenTelemetry [![Build status](https://ci.appveyor.com/api/projects/status/sqmrvw34pcuatwl5/branch/dev?svg=true)](https://ci.appveyor.com/project/serilog/serilog-sinks-opentelemetry/branch/dev) [![NuGet Version](http://img.shields.io/nuget/vpre/Serilog.Sinks.OpenTelemetry.svg?style=flat)](https://www.nuget.org/packages/Serilog.Sinks.OpenTelemetry/)

-This Serilog sink will transform Serilog events into OpenTelemetry `LogRecord`s and send them to an OpenTelemetry gRPC endpoint.
+This Serilog sink will transform Serilog events into OpenTelemetry `LogRecord`s and send them as a protobuf payload to an OpenTelemetry OTLP (gRPC or HTTP) endpoint.

-OpenTelemetry attributes support for scalar values, arrays, and maps.
+OpenTelemetry supports attributes with scalar values, arrays, and maps.
 Serilog does as well.
 Consequently, the sink does a one-to-one mapping between Serilog properties and OpenTelemetry attributes.
 There is no flattening, renaming, or other modifications done to the